brijeshbhakta30/node-express-mongoose-starter/README.md

 A Boilerplate application for building REST APIs using express, mongoose in ES7

-This project validates the commit message by [this](https://github.com/marionebl/commitlint/tree/master/%40commitlint/config-conventional) convention
+This project validates the commit message by [this](https://www.conventionalcommits.org) convention

+## Note
+To reflect changes in `.env` files, a restart will be required.

 ### Install dependencies

 ```sh
 npm i
 ```

+### To setup the project
+1. Create environment files according to environment like `.env.development` by copying the `.env.example` file and add respective values.

 ### To run the project in development